dylan-k/bestrew/README.md

-# Bestrew, for spreading your work around
+# Bestrew, a submission tracker

 This is a tool intended to help writers (or other artists) to keep track of their submissions, venues they'd like to submit to, and the works that they would like to publish.
 I called it "bestrew" because it's a funny literary word, rarely used, but which means "to spread around."
 I made this because, after trying [a lot of different submissions tracking methods](http://nocategories.net/ephemera/writing/writing-submission-tools/),  none of them were just right for my needs.